Application of three-body stability to globular clusters: I. The stability radius: Application to globular clusters and approximating the stability radius

 The width of the transition from unstable to stable orbits also increases with $e_o$ as seen in the progression of panels (a) through (c) of Figure~\ref{gc_Funstable_eout}.
 Note that the basic structure of peak stability occurring at integer values of $\sigma$ and stability increasing with increasing $\sigma$ is consistent for all eccentricities.
 This phenomenon is expected since resonance widths from the $n:1$ and $n+1:1$ resonances (where $n<\sigma<n+1$) overlap at the midpoint between these resonances, as seen previously in Figure~\ref{gc_SB_Shaded} (a) for the coplanar case.

 The results for all eccentricity values are shown in Figure~\ref{fig:sige}, from which a near exponential dependence of $\sigma_u$ on $e_o$ is seen.
 This is also true for the width of the transition between unstable and stable orbits as represented by $\sigma_{min/max}$ and shown as dotted curves on each side of $\sigma_u$ in Figure~\ref{fig:sige}.
-Note that the coarseness in the curves for all $\sigma$ values for low eccentricities is due to a resolution of 1 $\sigma$ used when producing this figure.
+Note that the coarseness in the curves for all $\sigma$ values for low eccentricities is due to a resolution of $0.1 \sigma$ used when producing this figure.
 For high eccentricities it is clear from the figure that there is a large range in period ratios from which stars can potentially escape the cluster.

-The transition value of $\sigma_{u}$ will be used in the next section to calculate the tidal radius for a given perigalacticon and eccentricity of the cluster orbit about the galaxy.
-The width of the transition from unstable to stable orbits, given by $\sigma_{min/max}$, will be used to provide approximate error bars associated with the tidal radius.
+The transition value of $\sigma_{u}$ is used in Section~\ref{Comparison} to calculate the stability radius for a given perigalacticon and eccentricity of the cluster orbit about the galaxy.
+The width of the transition from unstable to stable orbits, given by $\sigma_{min/max}$, is used to provide approximate error bars associated with the stability radius.
+The approximate dependence of the stability boundary period ratio on the eccentricity is found by fitting all data points in Figure~\ref{fig:sige}, giving